Bajix/redis-swapplex/README.md

 [![Cargo](https://img.shields.io/crates/v/redis-swapplex.svg)](https://crates.io/crates/redis-swapplex)
 [![Documentation](https://docs.rs/redis-swapplex/badge.svg)](https://docs.rs/redis-swapplex)

-Redis multiplexing with reconnection notifications and MGET auto-batching.
-Connection configuration is provided by [env-url](https://crates.io/crates/env-url).
+Redis multiplexing with reconnection notifications and MGET auto-batching

 Why use this instead of [redis::aio::ConnectionManager](https://docs.rs/redis/latest/redis/aio/struct.ConnectionManager.html)?
 - Error-free reconnection behavior: when a command would otherwise fail as a consequence of the connection being dropped, this library will immediately reconnect and retry when able without producing an otherwise avoidable IoError and with subsequent reconnections debounced 1500ms